manishjanky/ngx-select-dropdown/README.md

         displayKey:"description", //if objects array passed which key to be displayed defaults to description search:true //true/false for the search functionlity defaults to false,
         height: 'auto' //height of the list so that if there are more no of items it can show a scroll defaults to auto.
-With auto height scroll will never appear
+With auto height scroll will never appear placeholder:'Select' // text to be displayed when no item is selected defaults to Select.
       }
 ````